oiimrosabel/AuroraMuOSTheme/README.md

 ## Grid support

-This theme officially support muOS's grid layout for the "Explore" page.
+This theme officially support muOS's grid layout for the **Explore** page.
 To do so, follow those steps :

 1. Obtain the icons archive, it's usually referred to as `AuroraConsoleIcons.muxzip`.
 You can obtain it...
     * from the **Releases** page (see above)
     * alongside the generated zips if you opted for the manual way.
-Note that it will only be generated if you answered "**Yes**" or "**Both**" to the prompt at the start of the generation script.
+You can also exclusively generate the icon pack by executing `python3 -m Aurora -p`.
 2. Put it into the `ARCHIVE` folder at the root of either `SD1` or `SD2`.
 3. Go into `Apps` > `ArchiveManager` and select `[SDX] AuroraConsoleIcons`.
 Wait for the installation script to finish.
-4. Make sure to select a theme variant with grid support (they usually ends with `Grid`).
+4. Select the alternative theme named **Grid Mode** in the **Customization** menu.

 ## Troubleshooting